 A 2011 systematic review of 37 non-randomized trials of more than 6,800 patients found that it seems to be effective for preventing pulmonary embolism, but there is a lack of consistency of such prevention in two of the studies, the authors wrote.

 There is also a risk of increased incidences of DVT closer to the groin.
 For example, one study found that there is nearly a 21% chance of getting DVT after two years of using an IVC filter versus nearly 12% in the anticoagulation group.
-Eight years of usage of the IVC filter furthered increased the chance of getting DVT to 37% while the anticoagulant group had 27.5%.
+Eight years of usage of the IVC filter further increased the chance of getting DVT to 37% while the anticoagulant group had 27.5%.

 In 2018, another systematic review of seven qualified trials found that there was “no significant difference” in mortality rate, DVT, and pulmonary embolism recurrence, or bleeding.
 Because of the inconsistent experimental setup, small sample sizes, and lack of randomized controlled trials, the researchers concluded that “insufficient data exist on the efficacy of retrievable IVC filters,” as well as safety concerns.
 However, they said that this does not mean IVC filters do not work to prevent pulmonary embolism.
 Like anticoagulants and thrombolytic treatments, it is mostly a matter of risks versus benefits.